apache/streampipes-website/documentation/website/blog/2020-01-23-streampipes_on_rpi.md

 <img class="blog-image" style="max-width:100%;" src="/docs/blog/assets/2020-01-23/01_start.png" alt="StreamPipes CLI starting StreamPipes lite version on Raspberry Pi 4">

 The figure shows StreamPipes CLI starting our internal `0.65.1-SNAPSHOT` version, where we tested the multiarch build of our images.
 As depicted, all StreamPipes lite services are started.
-Due to the fact, that we created a manifest for all our Docker images, we did not have to change our a single image description specified in the various `docker-compose.yml` files in the service repository.
+Due to the fact, that we created a manifest for all our Docker images, we did not have to change a single image description specified in the various `docker-compose.yml` files in the service repository.
 This is pretty cool!
-The Docker daemon automatically pulls the correct image for our architecture - in our case ARM32v7 since we operate on a Raspberry Pi.
+The Docker daemon automatically pulls the correct image for the corresponding architecture - in our case ARM32v7.
 Taking a quick look at `htop` indicates that we operate on a constant level of consumed memory at around ~1.7GB.

 <img class="blog-image" style="max-width:100%;" src="/docs/blog/assets/2020-01-23/02_htop.png" alt="htop showing around 1.7GB memory consumption">

 ### Demo: Temperature Monitoring Pipeline
 To test our setup, we deployed a simple temperature monitoring pipeline, that throws a notification whenever the temperature value exceeds a certain threshold (in this case: 65°C) and visualizes the results in a basic dashboard (see figure).
-Therefore, we use existing pipeline elements of our algorithm toolbox.
-StreamPipes lite already provides you with sample data sources - in this case a flow rate sensor producing temperature, as well as mass flow measurements.
+Therefore, we use existing pipeline elements of the algorithm toolbox provided within the lite version.
+Thereby, StreamPipes lite already hooks you up with sample data sources - in this case a flow rate sensor - producing temperature, as well as mass flow measurements.
 So our temperature monitoring pipeline consists of the following pipeline elements:

 - **Data source:** Flow rate sensor (mock data generating `<timestamp;sensorid;massflow;temperature>` each second)
 - **Data processor:** Numerical filter (specified temperature threshold: > 65°C)